Dog sharing dates in New Zealand are becoming more popular thanks to kiwi company Share…

 Pet Friendly Accommodation

-There are also a few pet-friendly houses or baches available in most areas.
+There are also a pet-friendly holiday houses or baches available in most areas.
+Travelling with your dog seems to be a growing trend.
 You can follow the following links to find pet-friendly accommodation when on the road

 Pets Can Come Too is a website that helps you find pet-friendly accommodation right across NZ